tvatanen/liggins_R_workshop/3_paired_samples.md

 ##       cor
 ## 0.7431731
 ```
-Positive correlation is statistically significant.
+Positive correlation is statistically significant, p = 0.0015.
 Is this really surprising though?
 If there is a large shift in alpha-diversity, you'd expect large beta-diversity as well (i.e. these two measures are connected).